itsjavi/itsjavi.github.io/src/content/project/new-css-logo.md

 ---
 title: "New CSS Logo"
-desc: "I worked on the redesigned CSS Logo, proposed to the CSS-Next community group, a part of the W3C."
+desc: "I created a new CSS Logo, and proposed it to the CSS-Next community group (a part of the W3C)."
 img: "/projects/csslogo.webp"
 badge: "Design"
 customSlug: "new-css-logo"